lipiventura/PFL-FEUP/README.md

 #### Final Board Visualization

-The game ended with the victory of player 2 and a message appears so the players can know the game ended and who won.
+The game ended with the victory of player 2 and a message appears so the players can know the game is over and who won.

 ![image](https://user-images.githubusercontent.com/39671616/148706111-d2d41cf4-3c49-40b2-8284-b4646ba09c68.png)

 ### How to Move
 Against Computer: To choose your move, you simply have to follow the instructions printed on the console.
 The console will print a message asking for you to choose the Row and Column where you want to play.
-After the marterRuleAI/5 is verified, the program calls the predicate move(+GameState, +Move, -NewGameState, +Player).
+After the masterRuleAI/5 is verified, the program calls the predicate move(+GameState, +Move, -NewGameState, +Player).
 This function calls changeBoard/5 to register your move in the board.

 ![move](https://user-images.githubusercontent.com/39671616/150687484-af19398e-b15e-45e4-b497-7580a23bf0e4.PNG)